 Make sure that you know what you are doing or have the vehicle repaired by a certified mechanic who does.
-Also, make sure to hold on to any and all paperwork on the vehicle and take lots of pictures before and during the repair process.
+Make sure to hold on to any and all paperwork on the vehicle and take lots of pictures before and during the repair process.

 3. Get the Inspection

-Once it has passed the inspection (and you have paid the inspection fees), the inspector will attach a decal to the vehicle indicating that it has passed.
+Once it has passed the inspection (and you have paid the inspection fees), the inspector may attach a decal to the vehicle indicating that it has passed.

-Your next move will be to apply for the re-branded title, which will require filling out more forms and paying more fees.
-You should then receive the title with a statement branded on its face indicating the vehicle has been rebuilt.
+Your next move will be to apply for the rebuilt title, which will require filling out more forms and paying more fees.
+You should then receive the title with a statement branded on its face, indicating the vehicle has been rebuilt.

-One more potential issue: If your vehicle received its salvage title in another state, you may have to have it inspected and re-branded in that state before you can register it at home.
-Again, check your state’s regulations before making your purchase.
+If your vehicle received its salvage title in another state, you may have to have it inspected and rebranded in that state before you can register it at home.
+Check your state’s regulations before making your purchase.

 How much does a rebuilt title affect a car's value?